JJ/granada-off/text/freemasonry.md

 initiated, under the assumed name Homer.
 And he was not the only person associated with freemasonry here.
-[Mariana Pineda](https://es.wikipedia.org/wiki/Mariana_Pineda), the heroine that was killed during the reign of the much hated Ferdinand the VII, was accussed of creating a republican flag when what she was actually doing was embroidering an emblem, or maybe an apron, for a masonic lodge with a triangle and the words "Libertad, Ley, Igualdad", "Freedom, Law, Equality".
+[Mariana Pineda](https://es.wikipedia.org/wiki/Mariana_Pineda), the heroine that was killed during the reign of the much hated Ferdinand the VII, was accused of creating a republican flag when what she was actually doing was embroidering an emblem, or maybe an apron, for a masonic lodge with a triangle and the words "Libertad, Ley, Igualdad", "Freedom, Law, Equality".
 The colors of the emblem correspond to the Knight of the